aditya-tekale-99/C-Sharp-Projects/README.md

 # C-Sharp-Projects
-Projects done in C# from Codecademy for a better understanding of the syntax

-Use "dotnet run" in terminal to execute the programs.
+Projects done in C# from Codecademy for a better understanding (Use "dotnet run" in terminal to execute the programs in appropriate location where the project file is.)

 ## [Ceaser Cipher](https://github.com/aditya-tekale-99/C-Sharp-Projects/tree/main/Caesar%20Cipher)
 An algotihm to encrpt and decrypt a message.